pdjr-signalk/pdjr-signalk-push-notifier/README.md

 ### Configuration example

-I use the plugin exclusively for forwarding email notifications raised by my alarm manager and my ```push-notifier.json``` configuration file looks like this.
+I use the plugin exclusively for forwarding email and web-push notifications raised by my alarm manager and my ```push-notifier.json``` configuration file looks like this.
 ```
 {